bit4mind/anon-service/README.md

 the configuration files, then reinstall it and reconfigure the service via the dedicated option.

+If something goes wrong (e.g. electrical blackout) restore the original data and settings using the dedicated option.

 This script may not work properly on a not-fully updated system.